The Internet’s loaded with cute photos of dogs sharing their owners’ ice cream. You may have even given your dog a lick at one point or another. But …

 To give some perspective, let’s look at glycemic load of common pet food starches and ice cream.

 Vanilla Ice Cream … 3

 So really, a lick here or there isn’t a concern for your dog.
-Just don’t give them too much too often.
+Just don’t give him too much too often.

 While it may seem like a good idea to grab a sugar free brand the next time you’re at the store … that could cause even bigger problems.